GillesSchneider/natural-language-processing/README.md

 ```

-## Development setup
+## Dependencies

-Please make sure that you have all the dependencies before using the code.
+Please make sure that you have all the dependencies installed.

 ```sh
 python